canwe/blog/_posts/2012-02-07-shortcut-to-console-log.md

 ---
 # Shortcut to console.log

-Sometimes, I'm just lazy to type '˜*console.log*'˜ to print some data on the Firebug console.
+Sometimes, I'm just lazy to type 'Ëœ*console.log*'Ëœ to print some data on the Firebug console.
 I often wanted to have a simple *echo() *function that spits whatever it gets to the console.

 So, in every single JavaScript project I work on, I used to have this utility method: